 Hotel Lago di Braies

-This is perfect if you like staying next to the lake (with all the peaks that comes with it, like enjoying the lake early in the morning when no one else is around and getting a permit to park in front of the lake even during the busy months.
+This hotel – Lago di Braies – is perfect if you like staying next to the lake.
+It comes with all the perks – like enjoying the lake early in the morning when no one else is around and getting a permit to park in front of the lake even during the busy months.

-I was in South Tyrol/Dolomites for more than a week in total and changed hotels a few times.
-However, looking back, I would have booked a hotel in Toblach /Dobbiaco.
+I was in South Tyrol/Dolomites for more than a week and changed hotels a few times.
+However, looking back, I would have booked a hotel in Toblach (Italian: Dobbiaco).

-It is also located close to other tourist sights, like my favorite lake in the area – Lago di Carezza and the “Drei Zinnen,“ and you can easily get to many hot spots.
-In Toblach (Italian: Dobbiaco) is another gorgeous lake to visit as well, so you have killed two birds with a stone.
+Toblach is also located close to other tourist sights, like my favorite lake in the area – Lago di Carezza – and the “Drei Zinnen,“ and you can easily get to many hot spots.
+In Toblach is another gorgeous lake to visit as well – Lago di Dobbiaco – so you have killed two birds with a stone.
 Find the perfect hotel in Toblach.

-In summer time, the place is full of people from all around the lake.
+In the summertime, the place is full of people from all around the world.
 You can rent boats, swim (if you like chilly water, even in summer), or take a relaxed hike.

 Winter at Lago di Braies looks magical – with snow-covered mountain peaks and a frozen lake, this place truly unique.
 The Dolomites is also a popular place to ski and for other winter sports.
 So, you could combine a trip to Lago di Braies with a ski trip to the Dolomites.

 However, my main advice is to get to Lake Braies early in the morning – it can be really crowded later in the day – at any time of the year.
 It is a popular spot for sunrises – and it is always busy then – I highly suggest arriving there before 10 am (or even 9 am) at any time of the year.

 The Legend of Lago di Braies